KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image4.png"/>
 </p>

 5. Similarly define the region and its properties for the n-type semiconductor as follows.
 In this example, the n-type region is defined with a rectangle of similar width (along x axis) of 0.1 um and length (along y axis) of 0.2 um as in p-type region.
 The p-type region is named Region2 and material is again Si with a uniform acceptor doping of 1e17 cm<sup>-3</sup>.
+You may use different colours for p and n-type regions to make it easy to visualise.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image5.png"/>